-We conducted our audit in accordance with Auditing Standards and Technical Auditing Standards of the Macao Special Administrative Region and International Standards on Auditing.
+We conducted our audit in accordance with Auditing Standards and Technical Auditing Standards of the Macao Special Administrative Region.
 Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.